John-Carlsson/SE4AI/README.md

 ### Starting the Application

-To start the combined Application just run main.py, to start the FER application run gui_fer.py and to start the SER application run gui_ser.py
+To start the combined Application just run main.py, to start the FER application run gui_fer.py and to start the SER application run the file main_ser.py in the SER folder.

 ## Datasets